Ayoush/commit-history-modifier/README.md

 # cOMmIT-HistoRY-MOdiFIer
-TEStING sOME sub PRoCeSs FoR MODIfYiNg coMmiT HisTOry
+TEStInG sOME sub PRoCeSs FoR MODIfYiNg coMmiT HisTOry